 - Proper Preparation: No matter how comprehensive you are on a subject, good preparation is important.
 Since the lesson plan makes it clear to teachers what to teach and how to teach, it further helps to prepare for a lesson.
 The teacher can research the topic, gather more information, and suggest learning tools and relevant teaching materials shared with students.

 - Evaluation: The lesson plan helps the teacher compare his teaching with the set goals.
 Assessment helps the teacher ensure that students are learning what they should be learning.

-There are several lesson plan formats to choose from, which is great.
+There are several lesson plan format in Nigeria to choose from, which is great.
 Regardless of the format you use, it’s important to make sure you have the five elements that make up a good lesson plan.
 These five elements are necessary to ensure a successful learning experience.

 The 5 elements of a lesson plan are: linking prior knowledge, participation and education, active learning, reflection, and extending learning.

 - Linking prior knowledge: Here the teacher links to the students’ prior knowledge to help the students remember something they have already learned and to make them feel comfortable learning something new.